bennfocus/codex-cli.el/README.md

 **Content formatting**

-The package wraps content with a header and a fenced code block:
+By default, the package wraps content with a header and a fenced code block:

 ````
 # File: relative/path/to/file.ext